Dementia with Lewy bodies

 • Medicines to improve thinking, attention and alertness.
 These include medicines called acetylcholinesterase inhibitors – most commonly rivastigmine (Exelon).

-• Medicines for movement problems, such as Levodopa.
+• Medicines for movement problems, such as levodopa.
 This is used in Parkinson’s disease.
 It doesn’t always help and can make other symptoms worse.
-So your doctor will monitor you very closely if they suggest trying it.
+So your doctor will monitor you very closely if they suggest you try it.

 • Antidepressants for anxiety and depression if you have symptoms of depression in addition to dementia.

-If you’re caring for someone with dementia, it can be hard remembering what medicines they need to take, when.
-You may find it helpful to download our medicines planner for dementia carers (PDF, 0.08MB).
+If you’re caring for someone with dementia, it can be hard to remember what medicines they need to take, and when.
+It may help to download our medicines planner for dementia carers (PDF, 0.08MB).

 Supportive care for dementia with Lewy bodies

-There are ways of improving life for people with dementia that don’t involve taking medicines.
+There are ways to improve life for people with dementia that don’t involve taking medicines.
 Keeping active and seeing people helps with general mental wellbeing.
 The person’s doctor may recommend talking therapies and other activities to improve wellbeing.
 This can also help maintain independence.
 The doctor may recommend physiotherapy and occupational therapy to help prevent falls and make sure the home is as safe as possible.

 The healthcare team should advise on practical support that may help with the day-to-day difficulties of living with dementia.
 They’ll offer carers advice and information on how to support the person with dementia – and how to look after themselves.
 This might include support groups, counselling and respite care.